Iowa flood of 2008: Cedar Rapids

 A flood on 3rd Avenue in Cedar Rapids.

 Cedar Rapids began to be affected by the Cedar River on Monday, June 9.
 Ellis Boulevard NW near Ellis Park closed due to flood water.
-Water was nearly over the access road to the Ellis boat harbor on that Monday evening.
-By Tuesday morning, June 10, 2008, Edgewood Road from Glass Road NE to O Ave NW (including the bridge) was closed as flood waters overtook the western section of the roadway near the City Gardens area.
+Water was nearly over the access road to the Ellis boat harbor on Monday evening.
+By Tuesday morning, June 10, Edgewood Road from Glass Road NE to O Ave NW (including the bridge) was closed as flood waters overtook the western section of the roadway near the City Gardens area.

 Mid American Energy began terminating natural gas service to the Time Check and Osbourne Park neighborhoods of northwest Cedar Rapids around 5 p.m. on Tuesday, June 10.
 Alliant Energy reported that electrical service to the Time Check area would be terminated.
-However, power still had not been terminated by Wednesday, June 11 at 6:00 p.m.
+In 2015, the Sixth Street Generating Station was demolished.

-Cedar Rapids, Iowa was one of, if not the hardest hit area during the floods of 2008.
-The Cedar River crested at 31.12 ft (19 feet above flood stage) at 10:15 am on Friday, June 13, 2008, with the flood waters expected to fully retreat by June 24, barring any more heavy rains.
+Cedar Rapids, Iowa was one of the hardest hit areas during the floods.
+The Cedar River crested at 31.12 ft (19 feet above flood stage) at 10:15 am on Friday, June 13, 2008, with the flood waters retreating by early July.

-The 1st Street NW Time Check Levee, built in the 1930s after the Great Flood of 1929 (20 ft crest), was completely submerged by the Cedar River, according to a KCRG-TV video captured on the morning of Thursday, June 12, 2008.
-A homeowner measured from the waterline on his house to a point equal to the top of the levee using a laser level and discovered that the levee had been under approximately 56 inches (4.5 feet) of water.
+The 1st Street NW Time Check Levee, built in the 1930s after the Great Flood of 1929 (20 ft crest), was completely submerged by the Cedar River, according to KCRG-TV footage captured on the morning of Thursday, June 12, 2008.
+A homeowner measured from the waterline on his house to a point equal to the top of the levee using a laser level, finding that the levee had been under approximately 56 inches (4.5 feet) of water.

-About 1,300 blocks or 10 square miles, including most of the downtown area, were inundated, with more than 5,000 homes being affected.
+About 1,300 blocks, or 10 square miles - including most of the downtown area - were inundated, with more than 5,000 homes being affected.
 Mays Island (which included the Cedar Rapids city hall, the Linn County courthouse, the county jail, and the federal courthouse) was flooded up to the second floor level.
 Buildings that did not suffer any first floor damage had flooded basements.
 The Czech Village, Time Check, and Cedar Valley/Rompot districts in particular sustained significant damage.
-The city's domestic water distribution was compromised, as all but one of the city's wells were flooded, and water usage restrictions were imposed; however through a massive sandbagging effort the city's last remaining well was kept operational throughout the disaster.
+The city's domestic water distribution was compromised, all but one of the city's wells were flooded.
+Water usage restrictions were imposed; however through a massive sandbagging effort, the city's last remaining well was kept operational throughout the disaster.
 The river dropped faster than previously expected.
 A revised figure of 31.3 ft was issued for the crest.